 What Is a Commercial Fleet or Vehicle Term Loan?

-A commercial fleet or vehicle term loan is secured financing designed specifically for business-owned vehicles, where the vehicle itself serves as collateral against the loan balance.
-The business borrows a lump sum to purchase one or more vehicles and repays it in fixed monthly installments over a set period.
+A commercial fleet or vehicle term loan is secured financing for business-owned vehicles.
+The vehicle itself serves as collateral against the loan balance.

 Typical repayment terms run from 36 to 84 months, depending on vehicle type and loan size.
 Shorter terms mean higher payments but lower total interest cost, while longer terms reduce monthly cash outflow for businesses managing tight operational budgets.

-These loans differ from personal auto loans in key ways: they're underwritten on business financials rather than personal income alone, and they can cover a single vehicle or an entire fleet purchase under one credit facility.
-Commercial vehicle financing is available from banks, credit unions, captive manufacturer lenders, and specialized trucking finance companies.
+They can cover a single vehicle or an entire fleet under one facility.
+Commercial vehicle financing is available from banks, credit unions, captive lenders, and specialized trucking finance companies.

 Because the vehicle is the collateral, lenders typically offer lower rates than unsecured business loans.
 You don't have to pledge real estate or other business assets to secure the financing.